Marcos2434/FDE-Hike/README.md

 ## How to run

-Run the Docker daemon, then...
+Run the Docker daemon,Our program needs approximately 8GB of ram so we recommend checking it, you can check it in the docker dashboard in the settings >> resources section, then...

 ## Automatic startup
 ### MacOS / Linux